openlawteam/openlaw-core/README.md

 <small>If the most recent release was versioned `v1.2.3`, you may notice your local version is something like `1.2.3-7-a1b2c3d`.
 This means you are `7` commits past release `1.2.3`, and the latest commit was SHA `a1b2c3d`.</small>

+### Code Formatting

+We adhere to standardized code formatting via [scalafmt](https://scalameta.org/scalafmt/).
+All PRs will be automatically checked for adherence.
+If they do not adhere to standardized formatting, they should be corrected prior to being merged.

+The best way is let your editor handle everything for you everytime you hit save, see the [Scalafmt Installation Docs](https://scalameta.org/scalafmt/docs/installation.html) or the OpenLaw developer setup documentation.

+To manually verify, can run `make lint-style` to check and `make lint-style-fix` to automatically repair all files.

 ### Release Process

 For project maintainers, our current release process is documented [here](docs/ReleaseProcess.md).